chpolste/MScAtmosphericSciences/software/README.md

 ## Radiative Transfer Modelling

+- `monortm`: (partial) MonoRTM wrapper (work in progress)
-- `mwrt`: custom microwave radiative transfer model (work in progress)
+- `mwrt`: custom microwave radiative transfer model with forward mode automatic differentiation (only valid for angles near zenith, no consideration of Earth's curvature or atmospheric refractivity)
 - `faps_generator.py`: training of FAPs for HATPRO channels and code generation
 - `spectral_line_generator.py`: creates the spectral line database used in `mwrt` from a reference implementation.